Babatunde-Oduwole/HR-Analytics/README.md

 ### Findings
 Below are some of the finding discovered after analysis:
-1. The company's workforce is quite young because the largest portion of their employees are within youthful age, i.e between the age of 25-44.
+1. The company's workforce is quite young because the largest portion of their employees are within youthful age, i.e between the age of 25-44 years old.
 2. The attrition rate of male employees across all age group is high, and this need to be looked into, this could have a negative impact on the organization in ashort period of time.
 3. There is a relatively low attrition rate in the HR department while the R&D, and Sales department has a high level of attrition rate.